Today in History: Here’s how much SSNIT pays the highest Ghanaian pensioner a month - Report

 In April 2021, GhanaWeb filed a story on how much the highest-earning pensioner takes from SSNIT.

-The report indicated that an amount of GH¢126,000 is paid per month to the highest earner, as revealed by the SSNIT boss.
+The report indicated that an amount of GH¢129,919.51 is paid per month to the highest earner, as revealed by the SSNIT boss.

 A release from SSNIT outlining the salaries of SSNIT pensioners also revealed that the lowest earner receives a meagre GH¢300.